By Varun Kumar on May 10, 2017 5:12:18 AM

 - Trusted by Companies like Newforma, Atlassian, Quicken, Nitro, Prezi, Tripwire and other thousands of developers.

 Integrating BugSplat crash reporting with your .NET applications is easy!
 Register, Login and Integrate BugSplat SDK

 In a few simple steps, your .NET application can be modified to provide full debug information on the BugSplat website when it crashes.

 - Add a reference to "BugSplatDotNet.Dll".

 - Add a call to BugSplat.CrashReporter.Init and add the BugSplat exception handlers for the appropriate set of system exceptions.
 As shown in the myDotNetCrasher sample app, this takes just a few lines of code.

-The initialization call requires three parameters: BugSplat database, application name and version.
+The initialization call requires three parameters: the BugSplat database, application name, and version.
 You supply the application name and version.
 The BugSplat database is created and selected on the Databases.
 Typically, you will create a new database for each major release of your product.